-The Exhibition, 22nd to 24th August 2017, has grown and blossomed and now includes Railway Memorabilia.
-Some are from Sidmouth Station itself.
-There is also a Photo Display spanning 93 years of Sidmouth Station and seaside holidays of days gone by.
-There will also be an opportunity to see a display on the progress of the restoration of 34010 Sidmouth a West Country Class locomotive.
+The Exhibition, held on 22nd to 24th August 2017, grew and blossomed and included Railway Memorabilia.
+Some from Sidmouth Station itself.
+There was also a Photo Display spanning 93 years of Sidmouth Station and seaside holidays of days gone by.
+There was also an opportunity to see a display on the progress of the restoration of 34010 Sidmouth a West Country Class locomotive.

 This locomotive was formally named ‘Sidmouth’ at the towns railway station on the 27th June 1946.
 Fortunately, it still exists and is the subject of a major restoration.

-In this blog are a small taster of the many photographs that will be on display.
+In this blog is a small taster of the many photographs that were on display.

 Memories of Sidmouth railway station